webplatform/docs-wpd/Practice_Page/index.md

 }}
 {{Standardization_Status|De Facto Standard}}
 {{API_Name}}
 {{Summary_Section|This is a page where you can practice using this website, and [http://en.wikipedia.org/wiki/Wikipedia:Cheatsheet WikiMedia formatting].
-Go ahead and click the Edit button to practice editing without consequences.}}
+Go ahead and click the <b>Edit</b> button to practice editing without consequences.}}
 {{CSS Property
 |Initial value=none
 |Applies to=Everything